symbiontik/k3s-gitops/README.md

 **Note**: You no longer need to run terraform locally after this since Terraform Cloud will now manage all your Terraform automation workflows.

-1. Verify Terraform Cloud has been bootstrapped by logging into your [Terraform Cloud UI](https://app.terraform.io/) and checking that the run status is `Applied` for both of your workspaces.
+1. Verify Terraform Cloud has been bootstrapped by logging into your [Terraform Cloud UI](https://app.terraform.io/).
+Click into your organization, then click into your Cloudflare workspace.

+**Note**: Due to race conditions with the Terraform Cloud bootstrapping and Cloudflare provider, you will see an error with the initial run.
+Triggering a manual run from the UI or committing to your repository will allow the Cloudflare workflow (and all future Cloudflare workflows) to continue.

+1. Once you clear the initial race condition, check that the run status is `Applied` for your Cloudflare workspace.

 Your Terraform Cloud workspace will now continuously monitor your GitHub repository for changes and automatically create any respective resources in your Cloudflare account.